Firstfruit Ventures

 Application Success Factors

 Geographic Alignment: The charity has a specific focus on the Middle East region (Egypt, Israel, Jordan, Lebanon) alongside work in England and Wales.
-Organizations operating in these regions appear most likely to align with the charity's interests.
+Organisations operating in these regions appear most likely to align with the charity's interests.

-Thematic Focus: The charity's objectives emphasize:
+Thematic Focus: The charity's objectives emphasise:

 • Support for displaced populations fleeing conflict, persecution, or disaster